sdil/personal-blog/content/blog/10-intro-rabbitmq.md

 Congratulations, you’ve built a distributed system using RabbitMQ.
 I hope that this tutorial has been eye-opening and inspiring.
 I believe that you can do more things by combining this MQ concept with your existing skills.

-### What’s next?
+### What’s next

 If you wish to learn more about message queues and RabbitMQ specifically, I recommend trying different types of exchanges and queues, authentication, running MQ producer and consumer workers in an asynchronous approach, etc.

 ### Warning: Message Queue Caveats

 To be honest, message queues are not an easy system to operate and maintain.
 Especially when it comes to clustering and failover, they require a lot of attention from your sysadmins.
-If you are working on a solo project or on a team of devs, I personally recommend using a managed service offered by major cloud providers to ease the pain until you are big enough (in team scale and capacity scale) to handle them in house.
+If you are working on a solo project or on a team of devs, I personally recommend using a managed service offered by major cloud providers to ease the pain until you are big enough (in team scale and capacity scale) to handle them in house